builders-blueprint-series/from-coder-to-engineer/front/contents.md

 ### Chapter 1: Coding is easy.
 Engineering is hard

-### Chapter 2: Engineer is a mentality, not a title
+Engineer is a mentality, not a title
 One line a day

-### Chapter 3: Favor simplicity over complexity
+### Chapter 2: Favor simplicity over complexity

+Easier to understand
+Easier to work with
 Frameworks aren't friends

-### Chapter 4: Poorly written software harms everyone
+### Chapter 3: Poorly written software harms everyone

 Bad software hurts customers
 Bad software costs money
-Bad software
+Bad software hurts developers

+### Chapter 4: The Engineering Process

 ## Part 2: Tools of the trade